sambeau/laud/README.md

 ## Popularity Scores

 I've added an experimental popularity score.
-As Audible don't expose download figures on the site I have had to make up my own based on where, and how often, a book appears in each category when sorted by popularity.
-I've used a magic formula where the top book in each list gets 500 points added to its popularity score and I exponentially shrink this number for all the other placings.
+As Audible don't expose download figures on the site, I have had to make up my own based on where, and how often, a book appears in each category when sorted by popularity.
+I've used a magic formula where the top book in each list gets 500 points added to its popularity score, and I exponentially shrink this number for all the other placings.
 By around 300 the score is zero.
 The more lists a title appears in, the more points it gets.

 I'll no doubt have to make adjustments to it.